RemiKalbe/sapper-oidc/README.md

 More and more browsers are starting to block third party cookies by default, and chrome will too in ~2022.
 Meaning any type of secure client-side authentication is dead if your identity provider is at a different domain, which is probably the case. <br>
 This library is a way to solve this issue by using sapper as a sort of proxy. <br>
+It has the following features<br>

+- 👮‍♀️ Page protection (Will redirect the user to login, if on a page set to be protected)
+- 🚴‍♂️ Automatic token refresh on the frontend (and backend)
+- 🗄 Session management
+- ↪️ Automatic redirection back to where the user was before the auth flow initiated.

 ## Limitation